mebusy/notes/dev_notes/AI_CS188.md

  TILES | 13 | 39 | 227
  MANHATTAN | 12 | 25 | 73

-8 Puzzle III:
+---

 - How about using the actual cost as a heuristic?
     - Whould it be admissible ?
         - Yes
     - Would we save on nodes expanded ?
-        - Yes
+        - Yes, a lot
     - What's wroing with it ?
-        - it can be quit expensive
+        - We don't know it.
+If you know it, you're done ,you've already solved the problem.

 - With A\* : a trade-off between quality of estimate and work per node
-    - As heuristics get closer to the true cost, you will expand fewer nodes but usually do more work per node to compute the heuristic itself
+    - As heuristics get closer to the true cost, you will expand fewer nodes.
+But usually do more work per node to compute the **heuristic itself**

 <h2 id="7e9aa2fe208a956ac44d1ee31a5035d9"></h2>

 ## Semi-Lattice of Heuristics  半启发式

+So earlier we were talking about is one heuristic better than the other one and so forth.
+For example, for pancake flipping.
+Well, you can define this as follows.

 <h2 id="30887de01fbff37aef091345781445d5"></h2>